isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 **b.
 What reliefs under the Act are applicable to me, the tenant?**
 * If you are **unable to pay** your rent **due to COVID-19**, your landlord cannot take the following actions against you for 6 months (i.e. up to 19 October 2020):

-  * Terminate your lease or licence (whether by eviction or otherwise) for your non-residential property on the basis of non-payment of rent
+  * Terminate your lease or licence (whether by eviction or otherwise) for your non-residential property on the basis of non-payment of rent.
-  * Re-enter the premises
+  * Re-enter the premises.
-  * Start or continue court proceedings or insolvency proceedings
+  * Start or continue court proceedings or insolvency proceedings.

 **c.
 What must I do to enjoy the reliefs?**
 * The reliefs under the Act **do not take effect automatically.**